-Refer to the Appendix (Section 10) for an ELISA plate template to determine the number of plates needed.
-Coat the plate with capture antibody by adding 100 μL of working solution (step 5.7.2) to each well.
-Cover the plate with a plate sealer and incubate overnight at 4°C.

-- 2. Aspirate coating solution and dry the plate by tapping on a paper towel.
-Add 100 $\mu$ L of blocking buffer (step 5.3) per well and incubate for 1 hr at room temperature. - 3.
-During this incubation time, prepare calibration standards, quality controls, and IEC as directed in steps 6.1, 6.2, and 6.3, respectively. - 4.
-Aspirate blocking buffer and dry the plate by tapping on a paper towel.
+- 7.1 Refer to Section 9 of this protocol for an ELISA plate template to determine the number of plates to be used.
+Coat the plate with capture antibody by adding 100 μL of working solution from step 5.7.2. to each well; cover plate with a plate sealer and incubate overnight at 4 °C. - 7.2 Aspirate coating solution and dry the plate by tapping on a paper towel.
+Add 100 μL of blocking buffer per well and incubate for 1 hr at room temperature. - 7.3 During this incubation time, prepare calibration standards, quality controls and inhibition/enhancement controls as directed in section 6.1, 6.2 and 6.3 respectively. - 7.4 Aspirate blocking buffer and dry the plate by tapping on a paper towel.
 Add 100 μL of standards, test samples, quality controls and inhibition/enhancement controls to appropriate wells.
 Carefully cover the plate with an adhesive plate cover.
 Ensure that all edges and strips are sealed tightly.
 Incubate for 1 hr at room temperature.
 All standards, controls, and samples should be analyzed in duplicate.